DigiNode-Tools/diginode-tools/README.md

 DigiNode Tools v0.5.4 - 2022-07-30
 - Fix: Improvements to the DigiAsset Node upgrade process - fix rare incidence when PM2 processes get duplicated
 - New: Add IPFS URL to main.json template so DigiAsset Node will use Kubo rather than js-IPFS
-- New: Status Monitor display IPFS status in red if the port is blocked
+- New: Status Monitor now display IPFS status in red if the port is blocked
 - Fix: DigiAsset Node blocked port issue seems to have been resolved
-- New: Add new 'Extras' menu with an option to install the Argone One Daemon fan software
+- New: Add new 'Extras' menu with an option to install the fan softwrare for the Argon ONE Case for the Raspberry Pi 4

 DigiNode Tools v0.5.3 - 2022-07-29
 - Fix: Improve detection for when to add Nodesource PPA.
 It will now be re-added automatically if the current NodeJS version is < 16.